These TKD No Bake Chocolate protein balls give you the extra carbs you need for a glycogen-depleting workout.

 - Add in the protein powder, followed by the coffee shots, maple syrup, and MCT oil.
 Blend.

 - Transfer the blended mixture into a separate container.

-- Scoop out a mixture and roll into a medium-sized ball using your hands.
+- Scoop out a mixture and roll into a small ball using your hands.